IPL treatment for Spider Veins

 In many regards, IPL treatment is like laser treatment therapy.
-The major difference is that the light isn’t focused.
+The major difference is that the light isn’t focused with IPL.
 This has its advantages.
-The procedure offers the benefit of being more speedy than the laser.
+The procedure offers the benefit of being more speedy than laser.
 Since the light isn’t as focused as the laser, it can cover a wider area (up to almost a half inch per pulse.)
 The light is not as precise as it is with a laser nor is it set at a particular wavelength.
-This makes for less than optimal penetration of the skin.
-As is the case with laser treatment, you will likely need more than one treatment before you see the full potential of the technique.
+As with laser treatment, you will likely need more than one treatment before seeing the full benefits of the IPL.

 Laser and IPL therapy may not be suitable for everyone.
 Sometimes, patients with tanned or darker skin tones have additional complications.
-The increased amount of pigmentation (melanin) in the skin has the potential to absorb the energy from the laser or light, causing permanent discoloration.
-In cases where patients do experience some discoloration, their normal skin color usually returns in four (4) to six (6) months after treatment.
+The increased amount of pigmentation (melanin) in darker skin tones has the increased potential to absorb the energy from the laser or light, causing permanent discoloration.
+In cases where patients do experience some discoloration, their normal skin color usually returns in 4 to 6 months after treatment.

 Treatments for spider veins (whether they be Laser or IPL) are generally considered cosmetic and not medical.
 Therefore they are not covered by medical insurance.
 The cost of the different procedures vary depending on:

 - which method is used to treat the condition,

 - how large of an area is being treated